ThomasMertes/seed7/src/read_me.txt

   CC_FLAGS: Contains C compiler flags which should be used when
             C programs are compiled.

-  REDIRECT_C_ERRORS: The redirect command to redirect the errors
+  CC_ERROR_FILDES: File descriptor to which the C compiler writes
-                     of the C compiler to a file.
-The MSVC stand-alone C compiler (CL) writes the error messages to standard output (use: "2>NUL: >"), while the Unix C compliers including MinGW and Cygwin write the error messages to the error output (use "2>").
+                   errors.
+The MSVC stand-alone C compiler (CL) writes the error messages to standard output (file descriptor 1).
+The C compliers of Linux/Unix/BSD and the compilers from MinGW and Cygwin write the error messages to the error output (file descriptor 2).

   LINKER_OPT_DEBUG_INFO: Contains the linker option to add source
                          level debugging information to the